xavibenjamin/theboldreport.net/_posts/2016-01-07-happy-and-content.md

 categories: articles
 custom_type: post
 date: '2016-01-07 19:12:17'
+tags: [Personal, Year in Review]
+subtitle: The title perfectly encapsulates my year.
+2015 came and went, and as usual, here's my annual year in review.
 ---

-The title perfectly encapsulates my year.
-2015 came and went, and as usual, here's my annual year in review.

 This was by far the best year in a long time.
 Kelly and I were married on May 9.
 It was the best day of my life.

 {% figure extendout /uploads/2016/01/smith-wedding-party-silly.jpg "With our amazing wedding party.
 (Photo by Cayan Brock)" %}